 Fuse and circuit breakers are one of the critical components of an electrical system.
-While both circuit breakers and fuse perform the same job that is to prevent overloads, there are some key differences in the way they function.
-Given below in a tabular column is the difference between fuse and circuit breakers.
+While both circuit breakers and fuse perform the same job that is to prevent overloads.
+Fuse as well as circuit breakers are used for interrupting the flow of electricity.
+However, there are some key differences in the way they function.

 What is a Fuse?

-We can define fuse as an electrical safety device which removes electrical current from an electrical circuit when the current in the electrical circuit is too high.
+We can define fuse as an electrical safety device that removes electrical current from an electrical circuit when the current in the electrical circuit is too high.

 What is Circuit Breaker?

 We can define a circuit breaker as an automatically operated electrical switch which is designed to protect an electrical circuit from damage caused by an excess amount of current from an overload or short circuit.
 The basic function of a circuit breaker is to interrupt current flow after a fault is detected.